-In my lonely war on US zoning, I often hear a defense of zoning that goes something like this: “You may not like zoning, but it sure is popular with the American people.
+In my regular discussions of U.S. zoning, I often hear a defense that goes something like this: “You may have concerns about zoning, but it sure is popular with the American people.
 After all, every state has approved of zoning and virtually every city in the country has implemented zoning.”

-One of two implications might be drawn from this defense of zoning: First, perhaps zoning opponents are missing some incredible redeeming benefit that obviates its many costs.
-Second, like it or not, we live in a democratic country and zoning is evidently the will of the people and thus deserves your respect.
-The first possible interpretation is vague and unsatisfying—I’ll wait for this purported benefit to be identified and remain opposed to zoning in the meantime.
+One of two implications might be drawn from this defense of Euclidean zoning: First, perhaps conventional zoning critics are missing some redeeming benefit that obviates its many costs.
+Second, like it or not, we live in a democratic country and zoning as it exists today is evidently the will of the people and thus deserves your respect.
+The first possible interpretation is vague and unsatisfying.
 The second possible interpretation, however, is what I take to really be at the heart of this defense.
 After all, Americans love to make “love it or leave it” arguments when they’re in the temporary majority on a policy.

 Houston was among the only major U.S. city to put zoning to a public vote—a surefire way to gauge popularity, if it were there—and it was rejected in all five referendums.
 In the most recent referendum in 1995, low-income and minority residents voted overwhelmingly against zoning.
 Houston lacks zoning to this day.
 Meanwhile, the major proponents of early zoning programs in cities like New York and Chicago were business groups and elite philanthropists.
 Where votes were held, as in cities like St. Louis, support for zoning was often openly predicated on the idea that zoning would implement and preserve racial segregation.
 Needless to say, the poor, immigrants, and African Americans were often prevented from voicing their opposition to zoning and other racial segregation programs at the ballot box.